 Fermilab has developed the list of paperwork you should take with you to your Consular appointment

-- Your current passport, valid for at least six months longer than the anticipated stay in the U.S., and with at least three free/unmarked pages.
+- Your current passport, valid for at least six months longer than the anticipated entry into the U.S., and with at least three free/unmarked pages.
 If you have held previous passports, please also take them to the Consulate on the day of the interview.

 - Invitation Letter (for visitors), or an Employment Offer Letter or Employment Confirmation Letter (for Fermilab employees).

-- Your C.V. or resume (and if your spouse is accompanying you, the spouse’s complete resume too, even if s/he will not be working);
+- Your C.V. or resume (and if your spouse is accompanying you, the spouse’s complete resume too, even if they will not be working);

-- Your publication List (and if your spouse is accompanying you, the spouse’s complete list of publications too, even if s/he will not be working);
+- Your publication List (and if your spouse is accompanying you, the spouse’s complete list of publications too, even if they will not be working);

 - A detailed, but understandable (i.e. non-scientific, “plain language”) description of your proposed research or other activities for your visit to Fermilab;